 OpenStack Swift is a highly scalable object storage system that empowers you to store and retrieve files efficiently in the cloud.
-In this guide, we'll explore how to effortlessly import files from OpenStack Swift into your Java applications using open-source libraries like OpenStack4j, along with best practices for seamless cloud storage integration.
+In this guide, we explore how to import files from OpenStack Swift into your Java applications using open-source libraries such as OpenStack4j, and we cover best practices for seamless cloud storage integration.

 Setting up your Java environment